infiniteopt/InfiniteOpt.jl/docs/src/guide/domains.md

 `InfiniteOpt`.
 The Datatypes and Methods sections at the end comprise the manual, and the above sections comprise the guide.

+!!! note
+    Previous versions of `InfiniteOpt` referred to infinite domains as infinite sets.
+Hence, all of the methods and datatypes have been updated accordingly.

 ## Basic Usage
 Interval domains are what characterize the behavior of infinite parameters in `InfiniteOpt`, since they comprise the domains of infinite parameters.
 However,